OCram85/PSCredentialStore/README.md

 A huge thanks to all the people who helped with their projects and indirect contributions which made this possible!

-- This module is inspired by the awesome work of @dlwyatt with articles like these:
+- This module is inspired by the awesome work of Dave Wyatt ([@dlwyatt](https://github.com/dlwyatt)) with articles like these:
   - https://powershell.org/2013/11/24/saving-passwords-and-preventing-other-processes-from-decrypting-them/
   - https://powershell.org/2014/02/01/revisited-powershell-and-encryption/
 - The awesome people from [LibreSSL](http://www.libressl.org/) which publishes the [portable openssl/libressl binaries](https://github.com/libressl-portable/portable)!